chartbeat-labs/textacy/docs/source/getting_started/installation.rst

 ``textacy`` itself features convenient access to several datasets comprised of thousands of text + metadata records.
-Data can be downloaded via the ``.download()`` method on corresponding dataset classes (see :ref:`ref-api-datasets` for details) or directly from the command line.
+Data can be downloaded via the ``.download()`` method on corresponding dataset classes (see :ref:`api-reference-datasets` for details) or directly from the command line.

 For example: